Building Muscle: The Benefits of Zercher Squats

 • This exercise primarily targets the quadriceps, glutes, hamstrings, and lower back, making it an effective lower body workout.

-• Zercher squats require significant core engagement to maintain an upright posture, leading to increased core strength and stability.
+• Zercher squats require significant core engagement to maintain an upright posture, resulting in increased core strength and stability.

-• Incorporating Zercher squats into your workout routine can lead to better posture, stability, and overall functional strength, while also aiding in injury prevention and rehabilitation.
+• Incorporating Zercher squats into your workout routine can support better posture, overall stability, and functional strength.

 Targeted Muscle Groups